 This post may contain affiliate links.
 See my full disclosure.

-I was skeptical.
-I mean how could a paint sprayer actually work well indoors?
+I was fairly skeptical.
 I had visions of me using a can of spray paint inside my house and how that would never ever ever be a good thing.
 But Miranda really loved hers, so I decided to give it a try.
 My HomeRight Finish Max Extra sprayer arrived in October.
-I excitedly opened the box and set it aside scared to death to try it for the next 3 months.
+I excitedly opened the box, looked at all the parts and pieces and then set it aside – scared to death to try it for the next 3 months.

-After I had taped everything and given all trim two coats with a small trim brush, it was time to start doing the rest of the wall.
+After I had taped everything off and given all trim and the ceiling lines two coats with a small trim brush, it was time to start doing the rest of the wall.
 I brought all the furniture in my office to the center of the room and covered it with plastic.
 I also covered the carpet where I was working to prevent potential overspray.

-The manual guides through deciding which nozzles and tips to use based on the type of paint you are using and what application are you using the paint on.
-It is strong enough to paint small furniture projects but can also handle your outdoor deck.
+The manual guides you through deciding which nozzles and tips to use based on the type of paint you are using and what application are you using the paint on.
+This particular model has a strong enough motor to paint small furniture projects but can also handle your outdoor deck!